A friend of mine from London recently told me that she’d been cycling but that it was indoors because she didn’t have a “death wish”.

 From there it’s a short, slippery slope to full-blown victim-blaming – telling cyclists who are injured in accidents that it’s partly their fault simply for being on the roads.
 Note, I’m not saying that cyclists are always blameless in collisions, but with less physical protection than motor vehicles we tend to be more careful to avoid collisions.

 The other thing which annoyed me about my friend’s comment is that it seemed like a misrepresentation of the facts.
 So I did some research.

 Looking at RoSPA’s data from 2016, shows that 102 people were killed cycling that year in the UK and many more injured.
 The DfT summary shows 99 killed in 2019.
 When comparing this with other activities, it’s important to consider the rate at which those activities occur.
 777 people in cars were killed in 2018, but many more people travel in cars than by bike, so that’s to be expected.
 The Full-fact website makes a good comparison to show the risks of injury and death while cycling is much greater per mile travelled than travel in a car.
-However it also shows that pedestrians are at slightly higher risk of death in road accidents, again per mile travelled.
+However it also shows that pedestrians are a slightly higher risk of death in road accidents than cyclists, again per mile travelled.
 Should we be telling pedestrians to wear helmets?

 When you compare the overall risks of cycling with a range of other activities as this website does, it does not look especially dangerous.
 As I expected, it shows cycling is less dangerous than climbing or horse riding, but also rates as safer than swimming and fishing.